 What time do the exams start?

-Year 10 and 9 will have two or three exam sessions each day, they should refer to the exam timetable for timings.
+Year 11 will have three exam sessions each day, they should refer to the exam timetable for timings.
 It is important that students line up on time to ensure a prompt start to their examination.
-Some of year 10 and Year 9 exams will take place within their normal scheduled lessons.

 Where can I find a copy of the examination timetable?

-A copy of the Y7 and Y8 exam timetable has been shared.
-An electronic copy can be located on the following link.
+An electronic copy can be located on the following Year 11 Diagnostic Assessment Timetable

 What happens if my child has special educational needs/disability?